myacksmith/yaget/TEMPLATES.md

 ## Custom Docker Compose Templates

-You can create custom templates for specific services by adding a file named `docker-compose.service-name.yml.template` in the service directory.
+You can create custom templates for specific services by adding a file named `docker-compose.service-name.template` in the service directory.

 ### Example: Custom Template for LDAP